twuillemin/levenshteinsearch/README.md

 # What is this project for? #

 This project offers a fast and efficient and efficient fuzzy search on large dictionary.
 To (try to) offer a good level of performances, the two following approaches are used:

 * The dictionary is stored as a Trie.
 So, if the search does not match, it is easy to cut directly a full branch.
 * The matching is done by using a Levenshtein automaton which allow to easily propagate the state of the automaton as the Trie is walked

-The automaton is fully described by [Jules Jacobs](https://julesjacobs.github.io/2015/06/17/disqus-levenshtein-simple-and-fast.html)
+The automaton is fully described by Jules Jacobs in this [article](https://julesjacobs.github.io/2015/06/17/disqus-levenshtein-simple-and-fast.html).
+So please be sure to give him a thumb.

 # How do I get set up? #